aoirint/QuickPurchaseCompany/assets/README.md

 However, if you purchase additional items before the dropship arrives, they will be delivered together with the previous ones to the ship.

+This behaviour may be changed in the future version since it depends on the base game implementation.

 ### Is it compatible with FasterItemDropship/LC_FasterRocket?

 At least the following versions are assumed to be compatible.